nguyenhuuca/booking-app/README.md

 ---
 ![Alt text](doc/image/diagram.png)

-In Current solution.
+In current solution.
 I only use single database for 2 service: booking-service and audit-service.
 For best practice, We should split to 2 database independenly:
 - bookingdb: branchs, product table.
 - auditdb: audits.